mochajs/mocha/docs/index.md

 });
 ```

-Skipping a test within an "after all" hook is deprecated and will throw an exception in a future version of Mocha.
-Use a return statement or other means to abort hook execution.
+> _Updated in v7.0.0.
+Skipping a test within an "after all" hook is disallowed and will throw an exception.
+Use a return statement or other means to abort hook execution._

-> Before Mocha v3.0.0, `this.skip()` was not supported in asynchronous tests and hooks.
+Before Mocha v3.0.0, `this.skip()` was not supported in asynchronous tests and hooks.

 ## Retry Tests